Each year, approximately 2.4 million people – more than

 poisonings occur when parents or caregivers are home but not paying attention.

-antifreeze, windshield wiper fluid, pesticides, furniture polish, gasoline,
+nicotine, antifreeze, windshield wiper fluid, pesticides, furniture polish,

-paints/varnishes and pesticides in their original packaging in locked
+detergent packets), paints/varnishes and pesticides in their original

-cabinets or containers, out of sight and reach of children.
+packaging in locked cabinets or containers, out of sight and reach of

-keep children away from dangerous products, but there is always a chance
+children away from dangerous products, but there is always a chance the

-the device will malfunction.
-The safest place to store poisonous products
+device will malfunction.
+The safest place to store poisonous products is

 - Purchase and keep all